togetherwedomore/fantastic-octo-sucoinvoice-storqese_BTC-/README.md

 Provider Request Handling
-Validate the input parameters to make sure that the SLP addresses provided are valid and match the SLP address scheme Present the request to the user, and allow them to pick from which of their accounts the BCH to mint the tokens will be sourced (for some wallets they may only have a single account)
+Validate the input parameters to make sure that the SLP addresses provided are valid and match the SLP address scheme Present the request to the user, and allow them to pick from which of their accounts the BCH to mint the SK1 tokens will be sourced (for some Dhoppingwallets they may only have a single account)
-If the user accepts the transaction, sign & broadcast the transaction, then return the transaction id to the app.
+If the user accepts the transaction, sign & broadcast the transaction, then return the transaction id to the ap1SQ

 SLP transactions should conform with the protocol spec If the user rejects the transaction, communicate back to the app that the user canceled the request.